The Complexity of Tullock Contests: Structural Properties of Tullock Contests

-Since the sum of the action shares for all active contestants must equal $1$ in a pure Nash Equilibrium, it is impossible for more than one contestant to have an action share \( \sigma_i > \frac{1}{2} \).
-Because the number of the contestant $n \geq 2$, if a pure Nash Equilibrium exists, it must be the case that exactly one contestant is active, with this contestant holding an action share of $1$, while all other contestants have an action share of 0.
+Since the sum of the action shares for all active contestants must equal $1$ in a PNE, it is impossible for more than one contestant to have an action share $ \sigma_i > \frac{1}{2} $.
+Because the number of the contestant $n \geq 2$, if a PNE exists, it must be the case that exactly one contestant is active, with this contestant holding an action share of $1$, while all other contestants have an action share of 0.

 However, the optimal action share of $1$ leads to aggregation action $A = 0$.
 Since $\underline{A} > 0$, all other contestants also have an active action share of $1$ on $A = 0$.